-8. A student who, at the time of withdrawal, has not paid in full his current charges for tuition and other fees, cannot be granted an honorable dismissal or statement of work completed until all outstanding charges are paid.
+- 8. A student who, at the time of withdrawal, has not paid in full his current charges for tuition and other fees, cannot be granted an honorable dismissal or statement of work completed until all outstanding charges are paid.
 Students attending under the G.I.
-Bill, who withdraw from school during the semester, are required to return their books to the College bookstore.
+Bill, who withdraw from school during the semester, are required to return their books to the College bookstore. - 9.
+Prizes.

-9. Prizes.

 The Bancroft-Whitney Company, Bender-Moss and The Recorder Printing and Publishing Company offer annual prize awards to members of the graduating class for scholastic achievement.

-10. State Bar Rules and Regulations
+The Annotated Reports System, published by the Lawyers Co-operative Publishing Co., and Bancroft-Whitney Co., awards selected titles from American Jurisprudence as prizes to students receiving the highest grades in certain courses. - 10.
+State Bar Rules and Regulations.
 Copies of the Rules Regulating Admission to Practice Law in California are available in the Dean's office.

 Registration.
-Rule V, section 52, requires registration with the State Bar within three months after beginning the study of law.
+Every student must register with the State Bar within three months after beginning the study of law.
 Registration forms are available in the Dean's office.

 First Year Examination.
-Rule VI, sections 61-64, requires that every person admitted to any law school who had not completed two years of college study (as defined in that Rule) before entering the law school must take the first year law student's examination.
+Rule VI, sections 61-64, requires that every person admitted to any law school who had not completed two years of college study (as defined in that Rule) before entering the law school must, upon the completion of his first year of law study, take the first-year law students' examination.
 This examination is given each year, usually on the last Monday in June.
 Application must be filed not less than two nor more than six months prior to the examination date.
 Application forms are available in the Dean's office.